What are good supermarket price comparison sites?

 As I love nearby TESCO I used to go there weekly before coronavirus lockdowns.
 I also shopped at Waitrose as it was close to my work and they kept sending me vouchers so it was hard to resist saving 25% (I usually got 8£ off on a shop of at least 40£) so even though Waitrose is one of the most expensive supermarkets in the UK (according to Which) if one planned the shop cleverly it didn’t appear to be a bad value…

 Since the lockdowns, I do my online shopping at TESCO and rarely at Waitrose (even though they have free delivery).
 I guess shopping at Waitrose without vouchers or when not getting myWaitrose perks is not as cost-efficient also they realised people were adding their free magazine to increase the spend qualifying for the vouchers and since removed that spend from the qualifying total.
+As I have Vitality health insurance I can get 10-15% (depending on the fitness level per month) or more cashback on the healthy food at Waitrose, so sometimes I use that perk.

 Did you know?